Top Consultant Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to explain complex issues
+• - Ability to prioritize work

 What the interviewer is looking for:

-• - Applicant's ability to work well with others
+• - Applicant's ability to handle challenges

 • - Ability to work under pressure